-During tensile tests all the welded specimens were failed within the weld region.
-Thus it may be assumed that the ultimate tensile strength is the strength of the weld.
-Magnetic arc oscillation welds have shown fine grain structure compare to the continuous and pulsed welds is due to thermal disturbances and increase in welding speed.
+During tensile tests, all the welded specimens were failed within the weld region.
+Hence, ultimate tensile strength is equal to the

+Table 10

-Comparison of mechanical properties of magnetic arc oscillation AA 5456 Aluminum alloy weldments before and after planishing
+Comparison of mechanical properties of pulsed TIG AA 5456 aluminum alloy weldments before and after planishing strength of the weld.
+Pulsed welds have shown fine grain structure compared to the continuous welds is due to thermal disturbances and decrease in heat input.

 Quality characteristics Optimum condition Before planishing After planishing

-UTS (MPa) C 2 S 1 A 2 F 2 298.25 312.25
+UTS (MPa) P 2 B 1 S 2 F 2 289.85 290.35

-Yield strength (MPa) 203.58 214.25
+Yield strength (MPa) 182.35 195.24

-Percent elongation 13.56 15.26
+Percent elongation 11.58 13.26

-Hardness (HV) 124.25 126.24
+Hardness (HV) 117.56 118.52

-In general, hardness in the fusion zone is lowest due to the as-cast nature of the microstructure, which is characterised by the coarse dendrite grains, interdendritic segregate phases, and the lack of strengthening phase.
-Hardness is higher compared to the pulsed and continuous welds and this could be due to refinement of grain structure and low segregation of phases [17].
+In general, hardness in the fusion zone is lowest due to the as-cast nature of the microstructure, which is characterized by the coarse dendrite grains, interdendritic segregate phases, and the lack of strengthening phase.
+Hardness is higher compared to the continuous welds and this could be due to refinement of grain structure and low segregation of phases [18].

-The portion of the HAZ close to the weld is harder than the rest of the HAZ, but still softer than the base metal [18].
-It is due to fact that, weldment was subjected to sufficient heat for a reasonable amount of solutionizing and fast enough cooling rate to be quenched and produce a some what super saturated solid solution.
-Very fine precipitates (i.e. $Mg_2Al_3$ ) could have formed during cooling or during natural aging, resulting in a local hardness peak in close to the fusion boundary.
+The portion of the HAZ close to the weld is harder than the rest of the HAZ, but still softer than the base metal [19].
+It is due to the fact that, weldment was subjected to sufficient heat for a reasonable amount of solutionizing (i.e. all the elements are dissolved in single solid solution) and fast enough cooling rate to be quenched and produce a somewhat super saturated solid solution.
+Very fine precipitates (i.e. Mg2Al3) could have formed during cooling or during natural ageing, resulting in a local hardness peak in close to the fusion boundary.

 Fig. 4.
-Planishing process (a) Schematic sketch of roll planishing process, (b) closed view, during operation and (c) comparison of microstructure before and after planishing.
+Planishing process: (a) schematic sketch of roll planishing process; (b) closed view, during operation; and (c) comparison of microstructure before and after planishing.

-The microstructures at the weld centre of magnetic arc oscillation welds using the experimental layout are shown in Fig. 5.
-From these figures, it is evident that, the samples welded by using the condition, i.e. Mm3 (welding current - 80 A, welding speed - 230 mm/min, amplitude - 0.3 mm, and frequency - 6 Hz) resulted in fine equiaxed grains compare to other conditions.
-It is also observed that, fine interdendritic network of aluminum with much of the $Mg_2Al_3$ eutectic (dark) precipitates near grain boundaries.
-It is evident that, at higher frequency, the thermal and mechanical disturbances might be more.
-This is due to fact that the weld pool resonant frequency is closer to the experimental frequency of operation, i.e. at 6 Hz.
-Similar trends have been observed in the literature [11].
+The microstructures at the weld centre of pulsed welds using the experimental layout are shown in Fig. 5.
+From these figures, it is evident that, the samples welded by using the condition i.e. Pm5 (peak current - 80 A, base current - 40 A, welding speed - 230 mm/min, and pulse frequency - 4 Hz) resulted in fine equiaxed grains compared to other conditions.
+It is also observed that a fine interdendritic network of aluminum with much of the Mg_2Al_3 eutectic (dark) precipitates near grain boundaries.
+It is evident that at higher frequency, the thermal and mechanical disturbances might be more which is due to fact that the weld pool resonant frequency is closer to the experimental frequency of operation, i.e. at 4 Hz.
+Similar trends have been observed in the literature [11,13].